Lucas-132/js-spot-the-square/README.md

 # js-spot-the-square
+# Used technologies
+In order to achieve this project, we used Html CSS and Javascript so as to make this app web friendly.
+We tried to divide our Javascript as much as possible using multiple files inside which we would mainly define all functions needed for the main script to work properly.

+# Game User's Manual
 ## What is it ?
 Here you will find our attempt to recreate "Vision" game from chess.com.
 It contains multiple game modes including two time trial modes and one survival mode.